sjtalkar/milestone2_waterwells_deepnote/doc/assets/download.md

 * provides public data
 * the [Conditions of Use](https://water.ca.gov/Conditions-of-Use) do not mention any restriction regarding web scraping practices
-* we provide the data pre-packaged in a dedicated [GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) to avoid overloading the CDEC website with requests when reproducing the project.
+* we provide the data pre-packaged in a dedicated AWS S3 bucket which is publicly available. to avoid overloading the CDEC website with requests when reproducing the project.

 Should you want to see how we collected those data through web scraping or want to download the raw data instead of